LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_TermProjectPrdoposal.md

 ## Proposal

 Write two paragraphs describing what your project will be.
-I don't expect you to know how you will use the JS features we haven't covered yet, but describe how it will use JS features you know about so far.
+I don't expect you to know how you will use the JS features we haven't covered yet, but describe how it will use JS features you have learned so far.

 ## Submission